kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **MIKE**:
 There she is.
-The pride of the pre-revolution tourism industry.
+The pride of the pre-collapse tourism industry.
 Fuckin’ two stars, maybe.

 **TANGO**:
 Generous.
 You can smell the rot from here.